These are the best Garmin smartwatches you can buy

 - Costs more to have music

-Best for Music
+Best for style: Garmin Venu 2

+If you're worried about having to sacrifice your sense of style when buying a smartwatch, you'll have met your match with the Garmin Venu 2.
+This is one of the company's latest releases, and it actually offers quite a few upgrades that users might appreciate.
+One of the most significant improvements is battery life, which can now last between 10 and 11 days depending on the model you buy.
+You also get a battery saver mode to help your smartwatch last longer when you're in a pinch.

+Not only do you get the same gorgeous AMOLED display found on the original Venu models, but you also get two size options.
+The Venu 2 is 45mm, and the smaller 2S is 40mm.
+Both models are compatible with quick-release Garmin Venu 2 and 2S bands, 22mm, and 18mm, respectively.

+Considering how many incredible choices there are, it's difficult to dub just one of these wearables as the best Garmin smartwatch.
+However, if you're seeking a magnificent lifestyle watch that's packed with essential features that will enhance your overall experience, we highly recommend the Garmin Vivoactive 4.

-It's difficult to name a best Garmin smartwatch due to just how many models and features there are to choose from.
-If you're looking for a magnificent lifestyle watch with tons of features, we recommend the Garmin Vivoactive 4.
-It sits right in the middle of the cost range of Garmin wearables, and it's a decent price tag for all that you get.
-You'll have all the tracking you need, for activity, sleep, stress, heart rate, plus some new ones.
-You can also track respiration, hydration, blood oxygen saturation levels, and energy levels.
-That's not all; this new Garmin powerhouse now offers music storage and on-screen workouts.
+You'll see that the Vivoactive 4 sits right in the middle of the price range of Garmin wearables.
+Most importantly, it's a fair price tag for all that it offers.
+You can easily track your activity, sleep, stress, heart rate, and more.
+You can also monitor your respiration rate, hydration, blood oxygen saturation levels, and energy levels.
+That's not all; this Garmin powerhouse now offers onboard music storage and animated on-screen workouts.
+Whether you're busy being active or taking the time to recover, this is the best Garmin smartwatch you can buy.

-Of course, if you're just starting out, there are more affordable and basic Garmin smartwatch options that are designed for beginners.
-On the other hand, seasoned experts will find a wide selection of high-end wearables that cater to their cravings for tons of details and features.
-Whatever your purpose is, there's certainly a Garmin smartwatch that's made to meet your needs.
+Of course, if you're purchasing a wearable for the first time, there are more affordable and basic Garmin smartwatch options that are better suited for beginners.
+Experienced users will find a broad selection of high-end wearables that cater to their cravings for endless details, advanced tracking, and premium features.
+Whatever your intended purpose is, there's definitely a Garmin smartwatch that will meet all your needs.

 Credits — The team that worked on this guide